Groveland Four: Fleeing suspect

 Charles Greenlee was a 16-year-old who had come from Gainesville and was trying to find work with his friend Ernest Thomas.
 Thomas had convinced Greenlee that there were plenty of jobs in Groveland.
 Greenlee was waiting at a rail depot to meet Thomas when he was arrested and brought to the police station under suspicion.
 Greenlee was interrogated and beaten in a cell that night until he admitted to the rape of Norma Padgett.
 Thomas escaped capture and fled Lake County the following morning.
 Greenlee admitted to having been with Thomas.
 Police learned where the latter lived and where he was hiding, as they found a letter in his letterbox addressed to his wife.

 Lake County Sheriff Willis McCall appointed a posse of more than 1000 armed men.
 They found and killed Thomas about 200 mi away in Madison County, Florida, following a lengthy chase through the swamps.
 He was shot by the posse at least 400 times and died of his wounds; officers reported that Thomas was armed and allegedly reached for a weapon.
 According to the coroner's inquest, Lake County Sheriff McCall was at the scene when Thomas was shot.
 The coroner's jury determined that Thomas had been lawfully killed and ruled his death a justifiable homicide.

 Trial

 A grand jury indicted the three remaining rape suspects.
 Shepherd and Greenlee separately later told FBI investigators that the deputies beat them until they confessed.
 Irvin refused to confess, despite also being severely beaten.
 An FBI investigation concluded that Lake County Sheriff's Department deputies James Yates and Leroy Campbell were responsible for the beatings, and agents documented the physical abuse with photographs.
 The Justice Department urged the U.S. Attorney in Tampa to file charges, but U.S. Attorney Herbert Phillips was reluctant, and failed to return indictments.

 The NAACP helped with the men's defense, hiring Orlando attorney Franklin Williams.
 After interviewing the three surviving suspects, Williams said each had independently stated that he was beaten by Lake County deputies.
 Shepherd and Greenlee both told FBI agents that they confessed to raping Padgett in order to stop the beatings.
 Irvin never confessed and maintained his innocence.

-Williams documented the visible evidence of their injuries.
-Shepherd's injuries included scars on head, broken teeth, tooth puncture of upper lip, lash scars across back and chest, and scars on the wrist, which supported Shepherd's claim that he had been cuffed to a metal pipe.
-Irvin had similar injuries: body scars, wide bruises, lash marks, scars across wrists, and an apparently fractured jaw.
-Greenlee's injuries included a red and bruised left eye, scars on the right cheekbone and around the neck and groin, swollen testicles, and numerous cuts on his feet.